 Stop the garbage trucks coming into White Rock, have a unified White Rock garbage collection, it is environmently damaging the way it is done now, noisy and counter productive.
-The lights are amazing down Johnston, more lights at the beach and all around the city. they are magical.
-Add more trees as well, such as cherry blossoms people can't help but take selfies with those trees in spring, plant them, they will come.
+The lights are amazing down Johnston, more lights at the beach and all around the city. they - Taxation subsidies on a descending scale for new businesses that will add to our desired needs and are ESG aware.

+selfies with those trees in spring, plant them, they will come.